Venkatadri2001/Venkatadri2001/README.md

 - 👋 Hi, I’m Venkatadri Majjari
 - 🎯 I’m interested in IT Roles.
-- 🌱 I'm Currently Learning Python Full Stack and Web Development
+- 🌱 I'm certified in Python Full Stack and Web Development.
 - 📫 How to reach me majjarivenkatadri@gmail.com
 - 👀 To know more about me by https://venkatadri2001.github.io/PortFolio/
 - 👀 My Linkedin https://www.linkedin.com/in/venkatadrimajjari/